inqanee/Instagram-Unfollowers-Check/TO INSTALL.md

-To run your Selenium-based Python script on a Windows or macOS computer, you need to install and set up several components.
+This is a Selenium-based Python script, to run it on a Windows or macOS computer, you need to install and set up several components.
 Here’s a list of what you need and how to install them:

 ### 1. **Python**